burrt/compsci-docs/_v1/unicode-notes.md

 ### Web

-Joel CEO of StackOverflow puts this bit really well:
+Joel CEO of Stack Overflow puts this bit really well:

 >For a web page, the original idea was that the web server would return a similar Content-Type http header along with the web page itself — not in the HTML itself, but as one of the response headers that are sent before the HTML page.
 >